A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: The dnipro Corpus

-The core of \textsc{dnipro} is a collection of rich, consistent metadata records for 246,229 news articles.
-Its key descriptive statistics are shown in \autoref{tab:descriptive-stats}.
-Each record is described by a unified schema (described in \autoref{tab:metadata-schema}) designed to facilitate large-scale longitudinal and comparative analyses.

-The overall composition of the natural language data---both in terms of the number of news articles and their sizes---across individual news sources and aggregated by geopolitical entities, is presented in \autoref{fig:distribution-by-country-and-source}.
+\autoref{fig:distribution-by-country-and-source} shows the distribution of articles and their average lengths across individual news sources and aggregated by geopolitical entities, providing an overview of the varying scales and styles of coverage across geopolitical perspectives.